soki233/soki233.github.io/_pages/about.md

 ---
 permalink: /
-title: "It is a personal web of a phamacy analysis doctor"
+title: "It is a personal web of a pharmacy analysis doctor"
 author_profile: true
 redirect_from:
   - /about/